edulingomez-ship-it/Organizador_archivos/README.md

 Simply a file organizer.
-It stores it in folders
+It stores it in folders.

+--Start--

+Open the folder in PS and execute the file "organizador.py" on phyton